uniVocity/univocity-api/README.md

 	//Here we create mapping from expressions to the destination entity "locale".
 No data in the source data store is required mapping = dsMapping.map("locale");
-	//The value of the "locale" variable will be associated to the generated ID in the "locale" table. mapping.identity().associate("{$locale}").toGeneratedId("id");
+	//The value of the "locale" variable will be associated with the generated ID in the "locale" table. mapping.identity().associate("{$locale}").toGeneratedId("id");
 	//The values of variables "locale" and "localeDescription" will be copied to "acronym" and "description" columns mapping.value().copy("{$locale}", "{$localeDescription}").to("acronym", "description");

 	//This mapping just creates generated ID's in "food_group".
-Each generated ID will be associated to a value of "FdGrp_CD" mapping = dsMapping.map("FD_GROUP", "food_group");
+Each generated ID will be associated with a value of "FdGrp_CD" mapping = dsMapping.map("FD_GROUP", "food_group");
 	mapping.identity().associate("FdGrp_CD").toGeneratedId("id");